Year of the Dog serial novel

 One of the ways in which she was very much like her mother was her tendency to bottle up her stress.
-Aunt Nell would then explode out in a fit of anger or outrageous behavior—such as moving out of the house and leaving only a note for her daughter.
+Auntie Nell would then explode out in a fit of anger or outrageous behavior—such as moving out of the house and leaving only a note for her daughter.

 In contrast, when Yuina was stressed, she was suddenly assailed by an inability to make decisions—any decisions, not just the decisions involved in whatever was troubling her.
 This would seriously impact her work, which made her even more stressed.

-He realized that this was the true reason she hadn’t talked to Ashwin or Dusty about Aunt Nell—she herself didn’t know what to do, and couldn’t even make a decision about the best ways to investigate her options.
+He realized that this was the true reason she hadn’t talked to Ashwin or Dusty about Auntie Nell—she herself didn’t know what to do, and couldn’t even make a decision about the best ways to investigate her options.
 The problems were just piling up and making her more frazzled.

 He’d spent years living with her, but he’d never seen her falter like this.
 It made her seem much younger than her thirty years.

 She exhaled long and slowly.
 “I don’t want you to think that I’m only putting Mom in a home because of Boyd’s proposal.”
 She tucked a brown strand behind her ear.
 “Ashwin, I didn’t feel an urgency to get married right away, but I’ve always wanted to eventually be married.
 I don’t want to be single forever.
 I’m just unsure because Boyd and Mom don’t get along, and I don’t think I could handle the two of them living under the same roof.”